jerzyn/api-deep-dive/README.md

 ## Step2.
 Formalize the design in the [Open API Specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)

 > The OAS (Open API Specification) file can be edited in whatever tool you like *BUT NOT GENERATED FROM YOUR CODE*.
-We suggest either using [Swagger Editor](https://editor.swagger.io) or VS Code with extensions.
-The most important thing is that the final one (the contract) *MUST* be in Apiary.
+We suggest either using the internal editor in Swaggerhub or VS Code with extensions.
+The most important thing is that the final one (the contract) *MUST* be in Swaggerhub.

 **TASK**: Extend the existing `sample-api.yaml`.
 First change the filename into a name of your project.